-Yes, the sign-up bonus for The JetBlue Business Card is mentioned in the above card summary table or below special offer.
+Yes, the sign-up bonus is mentioned in the above card summary table or below special offer.

 Can I use The JetBlue Business Card for personal use too?

-Yes, you can use The JetBlue Business Card for personal expenses even though it is tailored toward small business owners.
+Yes, you can use the card for personal expenses even though it is tailored toward small business owners.
 You will still get 6x points for JetBlue purchases, 2x points for office supplies and restaurants, and 1x points for everything else.

 Does The JetBlue Business Card have an annual fee?

-Yes, you have to pay an annual fee of $99 to own The JetBlue Business Card.
+Yes, you have to pay an annual fee of $99.

 Which card is better, The JetBlue Business Card or Chase United MileagePlus® Explorer Business Card?